pdf-association/arlington-pdf-model/TestGrammar/README.md

 - "ISO_TS_32004": adds `KDFSalt` to Encryption*.tsv, `AuthCode` to FileTrailer and XRefStream, and a new dictionary object in `AuthCode.tsv`
 - "Malforms": adds misspelled `SubType` key to OptContentCreatorInfo as an alternate spelling of `Subtype` and misspelled `Blackls1` for `BlackIs1` (lowercase L instead of uppercase i) in FilterCCITTFaxDecode
     - the existing row is simply duplicated with the key spelling then changed and the official "SinceVersion" PDF version replaced with the extension predicate: `fn:Extension(Malforms)`.
-    - because Optional Content was only introduced in PDF 1.5, the `SubType` malform predicate also uses the `fn:SinceVersion` predicate to further express this requirement for the misspelled key
+    - because Optional Content was only introduced in PDF 1.5, the `SubType` malform predicate also uses the `fn:Extension(Malforms,1.5)` predicate to further express this requirement for this misspelled key

     ```bash
     # See all the details for all extensions in an Arlington data set